 Also of interest is that Glen Rock has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Glen Rock is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

 Glen Rock is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Glen Rock’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Glen Rock’s overall crime rate is lower than average for the country.

-Glen Rock is a somewhat ethnically-diverse borough.
+Glen Rock is a very ethnically-diverse borough.
 The people who call Glen Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glen Rock residents report their race to be White, followed by Asian.
-Important ancestries of people in Glen Rock include Irish, German, Russian, and English.
+Important ancestries of people in Glen Rock include Irish, Italian, German, Polish, and Russian.

 The most common language spoken in Glen Rock is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.